mukullkhari14-sys/Assignment1-BasicPythonConcepts/README.md

-# Assignment 1: Basic Python Concepts
+# Assignment 2 - Module 3: Control Structures in Python

-This repository contains Python scripts for Module 2: Basic Python Concepts.
+This repository contains solutions for **Assignment 2**.

-## Task 1: Perform Basic Mathematical Operations
+## Task 1: Check if a Number is Even or Odd
-- **File**: task1.py
-- **Description**: This program takes two numbers as input from the user, performs addition, subtraction, multiplication, and division, and displays the results.
-It includes error handling for invalid inputs (non-numeric values) and division by zero.

-Example output:
-Enter the first number: 5
+- Takes an integer input from the user.
+- Checks whether the number is even or odd using an if-else statement.
+- Displays the result.

+### Example:
-Enter the second number: 10
+Enter a number: 7
-Addition: 15.0
-Subtraction: -5.0
-Multiplication: 50.0
-Division: 0.5
+7 is an odd number.

-## Task 2: Create a Personalized Greeting
+## Task 2: Sum of Integers from 1 to 50 Using a Loop
-- **File**: task2.py
-- **Description**: This program takes the user's first and last name as input, concatenates them into a full name, and prints a personalized greeting message.
-Inputs are stripped of extra spaces for cleanliness.

-Example output:
-Enter your first name: John
-Enter your last name: Doe
-Hello, John Doe!
-Welcome to the Python program.
+- Uses a `for` loop to iterate over numbers from 1 to 50.
+- Calculates the sum of all integers in this range.
+- Displays the final sum.

+### Example:
+The sum of numbers from 1 to 50 is: 1275